 - Relocation - relocation of any building

 - Renovating Your Home – alteration to an existing building

 The Alberta Building Code regulates techniques and materials used in building construction, the occupancy and the use of buildings and equipment to safeguard the health and safety of building occupants.

 Residential Building Permit Application

 - Must include three (3) copies of a site plan and three (3) construction drawings

 - Must include four (4) copies of the site plan and construction drawings

 Building permit fees vary and are payable at the time of application.
 Please refer to Development Fees and Fines.

-Alberta Safety Codes Council fees are also collected with each building permit and safety code permit.
-Please refer to the Safety Codes Council Permit Fee Schedule.
+Alberta Safety Codes Council levy is also collected with each building permit and safety code permit.
+Please refer to the Safety Codes Council Permit Fee Schedule for levy.

 Submit permit applications